Switchboard: 01305 251150

 How safe is a flexible sigmoidoscopy?

-Miss rate: It cannot be guaranteed that we will spot everything that there is to be seen, although it is unlikely we would miss anything significant.
+As with all tests this procedure will not always show up all abnormalities and on very rare occasions, a significant abnormality may not be identified.
 This can be due to the folds in the bowel, the way the bowel is situated or due to faecal residue remaining in the bowel.

 Is there an alternative to a flexible sigmoidoscopy?